 Trazodone is used to treat a variety of mental health conditions and other ailments, and the doses it is prescribed can vary greatly depending on the requirements of the patient.
-People being treated for major depressive disorder will often be prescribed a higher dose of trazodone than those taking the drug off-label for insomnia.
+Use and dosage must be determined by your provider.
+The table below shows the typically prescribed dosages for certain conditions.

 Trazodone dosage information